 Finally, social media is rapidly becoming the channel of choice for consumers of all ages and backgrounds to raise their concerns and ask questions.
 This is particularly true for housing associations where tenants can quickly and easily let their landlords know if there is an issue with their property to get the right help.

-The example opposite from Orbit Group shows just how quickly queries can be resolved via social.
+The example opposite from Bromford shows just how quickly queries can be resolved via social, especially during this time where tenants are going to have lots of questions around financial security and the pandemic.
 This great customer care is then clear to see for current and future customers who may be considering a property with the organisation.

-Those are our 5 stand out examples for 2018 but we know this is only the tip of the iceberg – Tweet us and let us know how your organisation is innovating on social media @CrowdControlHQ
+Those are our 5 stand out examples in housing associations, but we know this is only the tip of the iceberg – Tweet us and let us know how your organisation is innovating on social media @CrowdControlHQ 📣